by Michael W. Taft

 So not only were the high multitaskers bad at multitasking, they were also convinced that they were good at it.
 And their ability to perform basic cognitive functions, such as paying attention, keeping memory organized, and analytical reasoning, was bad.

 Imagine twenty years from now, you are on trial for a murder you didn’t commit.
 (Or maybe you were texting while driving.)
-As you sit before a jury of your peers, you can’t help but notice that most of them are streaming Netflix movies on their cellphones.
+As you sit before a jury of your peers, you can’t help but notice that most of them are streaming Netflix movies on their smartphones.
 The judge misses one of your lawyer’s objections because she’s texting her lover, but your lawyer doesn’t care because he’s the one she’s texting.
-Your only hope is that the police at the door are watching porn videos on their wristwatches and won’t notice when you sneak out.
+Your only hope is that the police at the door are watching porn videos on their smartwatches and won’t notice when you sneak out.

 The multitasking future is a joke.
 The ability to concentrate attention on one task at a time is essential to high-level human cognition.
 Concentrated attention is also one of several core skills that meditation trains (the others are equanimity and sensory clarity).
 Each time you bring your wandering attention back to the task at hand, you are building your attention power.
 And each time you let yourself get distracted by a flood of irrelevancies you are building what I call your distractability.